dean-rahman/dean-rahman.github.io/cmdline_course.md

    Scripting and Configuration Files

    Just when I thought I was on top of the world, knowing how to do anything to a poor text file with the use of regular expressions, grep and sed, my mind was blown again.
    (Yes, my mind was in pieces by this point.)
    So what we could do anything to *a* file?
    What about mass production?
    What about doing that same sequence of things to many, many files?

    In Week 5, it was time to learn how to write scripts--short programs in shell syntax which would process any file with our sequence to repeatably produce the same output.
    Because I had done data analysis in Python, many students looked to me to already know what was going on.
    But this was a very challeging week for me.
-Not only were applying sequences to text files somehow different, setting enviroment variables and doing so en masse via configuration files were both very new to me and I am still reviewing these concepts to fully grasp them.
+   Not only was applying sequences to text files somehow different, setting enviroment variables and doing so en masse via configuration files were both very new to me and I am still reviewing these concepts to fully grasp them.

+   E.g. `export PATH=$PATH:$HOME/KIK-LG219/week5` is an easy example: it sets my week5 folder as PATH`

    Because of the challenging nature of this week, another student and I camped out one night in the hallway outside of Hande's office and got dirty looks from most of the Language Tech faculty and staff who were passing through.
    Our hope of course was to catch Hande and ambush her with questions which we did several times.
    Finally, partly to help us with look-over-our-coaching, partly for her own fun (I hope), partly to make us sweat and, you know, get rid of us, she had us solve a few problems real-time with her watching.
    That was a lot of fun and brought back the feeling from my Deloitte days.

 6. Week 6